-Carpenter notes that becoming fluent in GitHub terminology might seem intimidating at first, but the more team members engage with the platform, the easier it is to understand the ins and outs of GitHub.
+Becoming fluent in GitHub terminology might seem intimidating at first, but the more team members engage with the platform, the easier it is to understand the ins and outs of GitHub.

-How Do I Use GitHub?
+How do I use GitHub?

 - Step 1 — Team members will open an issue via a project board.

 - Step 2 — Team members will create a new branch from the most recent version of the main branch in the repository where the entire team works to avoid conflicts.